There is likely no one better to talk to about the past, present and future of the Green-Sports Movement than Scott Jenkins.

 GSB: So how did you formalize things?

-SJ: We knew that, to attract the business communities that support and sponsor sports teams and leagues and that would help build the green-sports movement, we’d have to become a registered 501(c)(3).
+Scott: We knew that, to attract the business communities that support and sponsor sports teams and leagues and that would help build the green-sports movement, we’d have to become a registered 501(c)(3).
 So we built a startup non-profit by getting some funding from team ownership.
-We’re a lean organization, made up mainly of volunteers, with 4-5 paid staff.
+We’re a lean organization, made up mainly of volunteers, with four or five paid staff.
 The first thing we did was our 1st Summit, in Portland in 2011.
 150 people came.
 And so we knew we were onto something.

 GSB: Did you intend to always stay a Cascadia Region entity or was it part of the plan to go bigger?